Personalized romance stories, written for you,

 You want a tiny ritual that remembers your vibe and shows up right on time.

-That’s why we created Notes in Red — two personalized chapters a week, sent like love letters to your inbox.
+That’s why we created Notes in Red — personalized chapters every 3 days, sent like love letters to your inbox.

-That’s why we created Notes in Red — two personalized chapters a week, sent like love letters to your inbox.
+That’s why we created Notes in Red — personalized chapters every 3 days, sent like love letters to your inbox.

 Private by design